 Take Advantage of New Technology

 If you want your real estate photography to stand out, or if you’d like to make a bit more money, real estate drone photography can be a great option for you.
 Keep reading for more information on using camera drones to bring your real estate photography to a whole other level.

 What is the Best Lens for Real Estate Photography?

-If you’re totally new to photography, read up on the basics before buying your real estate photography equipment.
+If you’re new to photography, read up on the basics before buying your real estate photography equipment.
 You’re probably wondering: what is the best lens for real estate photography?
 For starters, it’s all about that wide-angle lens.
-In order to get those super-wide real estate images that we’re so used to seeing, your lens should be in the range of 10-24mm.
+To get those super-wide real estate images that we’re so used to seeing, your lens should be in the range of 10-24mm.

 This Nikon lens can shoot at 16mm for interiors and go up to 35mm for exterior real estate photography.

-The ultra-wide-angle lens and range of focal length from 17-40mm makes this one of the best lenses for real estate photography.
+The ultra-wide-angle lens and range of focal length from 17-40mm make this one of the best lenses for real estate photography.